Hesprs/Hesprs.github.io/Contents/about/en.md

 8. Add a new tool "Desk Scoring";
 9. Fix the bug of twisted and clipped crumb navigation when its width is excessive by adding a horizontal scroll bar.
 10. Fix the bug of content scrollbar gutter width error in Safari;
-11. Fix the bug that the scrollbar is not shown in "8values".
+11. Fix the bug of the missing scrollbar in "8values".

 ### V 2.2.0   6 Apr.
 2025
 1. Add a thin scroll bar for articles;